you’re the best teacher

 Many of us chafed at the rigidity of our training.
 Sure, some things work, some don't, but few things work for everyone all the time.

-When it was over, a miracle happened.
-The world's worst student fell in love with teaching.
+And when it was over, the impossible happened: the world's worst student fell in love with teaching.

-True teaching is the passionate expression of powerful ideas.
+True teaching is the transmission of powerful ideas.
 It comes from the heart more than the intellect.
 Otherwise, nobody's listening.

 "Get the hell outta here and start learning", one of them liked to say.